Biden ending US support for Saudi-led offensive in Yemen - WTMJ

 The stalled war has failed to dislodge the Houthis and is helping deepen hunger and poverty.
 International rights experts say both the Gulf countries and Houthis have committed severe rights abuses.

+“Deeper U.S. engagement — and a refusal to side with dictators who have chosen bloodshed over democratic change — is vital so that the Yemeni people can return to the project of democracy” that warring parties inside and outside of Yemen interrupted, Karman said in a statement.

+Biden called Thursday for a cease-fire, an opening of humanitarian channels to allow more delivery of aid, and a return to long-stalled peace talks.

 The weeks-old Biden administration has made clear that shifting its stance toward the Yemen war, and toward Saudi Arabia over the Yemen offensive and other rights abuses, was a priority.
-Other measures have included pausing some arm sales to Saudi Arabia and the United Arab Emirates and a review of the Trump administration’s categorization of the Houthis as a terror group.
+Other measures have included a review of the Trump administration’s categorization of the Houthis as a terror group.
 Critics say the designation hinders delivery of humanitarian aid to Yemenis.

-Biden also is announcing the choice of Timothy Lenderking as special envoy to Yemen as soon as Thursday afternoon when he speaks at the State Department.
-A person familiar with the matter confirmed the selection, speaking on condition of anonymity ahead of the announcement.
-The Gulf-based newspaper The National first reported the pick.
+Biden also announced the choice of Timothy Lenderking as special envoy to Yemen.

-Lenderking has been a deputy assistant secretary of state in the agency’s Middle East section.
+Lenderking has been a deputy assistant secretary of state in the State Department’s Middle East section.
 A career foreign service member, he has served in Saudi Arabia, Kuwait and other countries in the Middle East and elsewhere.

-While withdrawing support for Saudi offensive operations in Yemen, the Biden administration also says it intends to help the kingdom boost its defenses against any further attacks from Houthis or outside adversaries.
-The assurance is seen as part of an effort to persuade Saudi Arabia and other combatants to end the conflict overall.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.